python-constraint/python-constraint/docs/index.rst

+:tocdepth: 2

 python-constraint
 =================

-The Python constraint module offers efficient solvers for Constraint Satisfaction Problems (CSPs) over finite domains in an accessible package.
+| The `python-constraint` module offers efficient solvers for Constraint Satisfaction Problems (CSPs) over finite domains in an accessible package.
+| All it takes is a few lines of code:

 >>> from constraint import *
 >>> problem = Problem()